 The best tools to protect your district

 With the alarming impacts of climate change and dramatic shifts in population growth in urban areas, the spread of infectious diseases are only expected to place greater demands on public health officials globally to manage container mosquitoes.

-As a proven IVM strategy, WALS is explicitly designed to help keep the public safe from infectious diseases carried by mosquitoes that inhabit numerous, small, cryptic container habitats.
-This approach is a customized blend of two factors that are proven to help better manage difficult container habitat situations: 1) a specially designed application technology joined with 2) a low-risk, target-specific biorational larvicide.
+As a proven IVM strategy, WALS is explicitly designed to help keep the public safe from infectious diseases carried by mosquitoes whose larvae inhabit difficult-to-find and/or access habitats.
+This approach is a customized blend of two factors that are proven to help better manage these challenging larval habitats: 1) a specially designed application technology joined with 2) a low-risk, target-specific biorational larvicide.
 Ultimately, WALS is about saving lives by reducing mosquito vector populations to break the disease transmission cycle and reduce the risk of disease.

 By incorporating WALS as part of your comprehensive IVM program, you can be fully confident that you’ll have the right tools in place to protect your district from the threat of infectious disease.